-If you’ve done time in any other region of Ukraine, Lviv will come as shock.
-Mysterious and architecturally lovely, this Unesco World Heritage Site is the country’s least Soviet and exudes the same authentic Central European charm as pre-tourism Prague or Kraków once did.
-Its quaint cobbles, bean-perfumed coffeehouses and rattling trams are a continent away from the post-Soviet badlands to the east.
+If you’ve spent time in other Ukrainian regions, Lviv will come as shock.
+Mysterious and architecturally lovely, this Unesco-listed city is the country’s least Soviet and exudes the same authentic Central European charm as pre-tourism Prague or Kraków once did.
+Its quaint cobbles, bean-perfumed coffeehouses and rattling trams are a continent away from the post-Soviet badlands of the east.
 It’s also a place where the candle of Ukrainian national identity burns brightest and where Russian is definitely a minority language.

 But the secret is out, and those who foresaw that Lviv would become Ukraine’s top tourist attraction are watching their prediction come true.
 No other city is more geared up for visitors and no other attracts so many of them.
 Lviv has the best range of hotels in the country, plus hostels, tour agencies, guides and English-language information abound, making this Ukraine's premier destination by a long way.